 Find a Trusted Service Company for an Inspection and Tune-Up

-If you’ve discovered a problem with the home’s HVAC system, consider calling a trusted local service company before you decide against buying.
-They can complete a comprehensive inspection, confirming existing issues and looking for any others.
-If the issue can be resolved with a simple tune-up, buying the house may still be worth it.
+If you’ve found a problem with the home’s HVAC system, consider checking with a trusted local service company before you decide against buying.
+They can complete a thorough inspection, determining the extent of existing issues and looking for any others.
+If the problem can be fixed with a simple tune-up, buying the house may still be worth it.

-And there’s always a chance the previous owner just wasn’t aware of the problem.
-If there’s something impacting the HVAC system, it never hurts to ask if expected replacement costs will be factored into the cost of the home itself.
-In any case, the more info you have, the better decisions you can make.
+And there’s always the possibility the previous owner just wasn’t aware of the problem.
+If there’s something wrong with the HVAC system, it doesn’t hurt to ask if possible replacement costs will be factored into the cost of the home itself.
+In any case, the more information you have, the better decisions you can make.

 Check Everything Off Your List with Gilray Heating and Cooling

 Don’t forget to have a trustworthy service company on your side.
-They can keep equipment running smoothly with repair and maintenance support.
+They can keep equipment functioning smoothly with repair and maintenance support.
 For quality local service, call Gilray Heating and Cooling at 715-301-0727.